 What Is Asana Good For?

-Asana is good for teams who are looking for a project management tool to plan and execute their projects and tasks.
+Asana is good for users and teams who are looking for a project management tool to plan and execute their projects and tasks.
 On Asana, you can create, track, and manage projects in their entirety to help streamline your processes.

 However, some limitations come with Asana that you should consider before deciding on using it.